ArcBest (NASDAQ:ARCB) Receives New Coverage from Analysts at Vertical Research

-Vertical Research initiated coverage on shares of ArcBest (NASDAQ:ARCB) in a research report report published on Friday morning, Price Targets.com reports.
-The brokerage issued a hold rating and a $72.00 target price on the transportation company’s stock.
+Vertical Research initiated coverage on shares of ArcBest (NASDAQ:ARCB) in a research note issued to investors on Thursday, Benzinga reports.
+The brokerage set a “hold” rating and a $72.00 price target on the transportation company’s stock.
+Vertical Research’s price objective would suggest a potential upside of 2.32% from the company’s previous close.

-Several other brokerages have also recently weighed in on ARCB.
-Morgan Stanley boosted their price objective on shares of ArcBest from $70.00 to $90.00 and gave the stock an overweight rating in a research note on Thursday, March 25th.
-Cowen boosted their price objective on shares of ArcBest from $46.00 to $55.00 and gave the stock an outperform rating in a research note on Wednesday, February 3rd.
-Stephens raised shares of ArcBest from an equal weight rating to an overweight rating and boosted their price objective for the stock from $38.00 to $60.00 in a research note on Monday, January 4th.
-The Goldman Sachs Group boosted their price objective on shares of ArcBest from $55.00 to $72.00 and gave the stock a buy rating in a research note on Wednesday, March 10th.
-Finally, Smith Barney Citigroup boosted their price objective on shares of ArcBest from $47.00 to $60.00 in a research note on Thursday, January 14th.
-Two investment analysts have rated the stock with a hold rating, nine have given a buy rating and one has given a strong buy rating to the company’s stock.
-The company presently has a consensus rating of Buy and an average price target of $53.00.
+Several other equities analysts also recently issued reports on ARCB.
+Morgan Stanley increased their price objective on shares of ArcBest from $70.00 to $90.00 and gave the company an “overweight” rating in a report on Wednesday.
+Stephens raised shares of ArcBest from an “equal weight” rating to an “overweight” rating and increased their price objective for the company from $38.00 to $60.00 in a report on Monday, January 4th.
+The Goldman Sachs Group increased their price objective on shares of ArcBest from $55.00 to $72.00 and gave the company a “buy” rating in a report on Wednesday, March 10th.
+Smith Barney Citigroup increased their target price on shares of ArcBest from $47.00 to $60.00 in a research report on Thursday, January 14th.
+Finally, Cowen increased their target price on shares of ArcBest from $46.00 to $55.00 and gave the company an “outperform” rating in a research report on Wednesday, February 3rd.
+Two research analysts have rated the stock with a hold rating, nine have issued a buy rating and one has assigned a strong buy rating to the stock.
+The company has an average rating of “Buy” and an average price target of $53.00.

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, February 25th.
-Stockholders of record on Thursday, February 11th were issued a dividend of $0.08 per share.
-The ex-dividend date of this dividend was Wednesday, February 10th.
-This represents a $0.32 annualized dividend and a dividend yield of 0.47%.
-This is a positive change from ArcBest’s previous quarterly dividend of $0.03.
-ArcBest’s dividend payout ratio is currently 11.11%.

-In other news, VP Michael R. Johns sold 1,629 shares of the company’s stock in a transaction dated Tuesday, February 9th.
+In related news, VP Michael R. Johns sold 1,629 shares of the firm’s stock in a transaction dated Tuesday, February 9th.
 The shares were sold at an average price of $52.68, for a total transaction of $85,815.72.
-Also, Director Kathleen D. Mcelligott sold 5,000 shares of the company’s stock in a transaction dated Monday, March 15th.
-The shares were sold at an average price of $71.57, for a total transaction of $357,850.00.
-Following the transaction, the director now owns 19,600 shares in the company, valued at approximately $1,402,772.
+Also, Director Kathleen D. Mcelligott sold 5,000 shares of the firm’s stock in a transaction dated Monday, March 15th.
+The stock was sold at an average price of $71.57, for a total transaction of $357,850.00.
+Following the sale, the director now owns 19,600 shares of the company’s stock, valued at $1,402,772.
 The disclosure for this sale can be found here.
-1.88% of the stock is currently owned by corporate insiders.
+1.88% of the stock is currently owned by company insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-First Trust Advisors LP raised its holdings in shares of ArcBest by 37.0% in the 1st quarter.
-First Trust Advisors LP now owns 62,479 shares of the transportation company’s stock worth $1,924,000 after acquiring an additional 16,860 shares during the last quarter.
-Wells Fargo & Company MN raised its holdings in shares of ArcBest by 25.8% in the 3rd quarter.
-Wells Fargo & Company MN now owns 266,074 shares of the transportation company’s stock worth $8,264,000 after acquiring an additional 54,517 shares during the last quarter.
-California Public Employees Retirement System raised its holdings in shares of ArcBest by 3.5% in the 3rd quarter.
-California Public Employees Retirement System now owns 59,449 shares of the transportation company’s stock worth $1,846,000 after acquiring an additional 2,002 shares during the last quarter.
-Janney Montgomery Scott LLC acquired a new stake in shares of ArcBest in the 3rd quarter worth about $216,000.
-Finally, Principal Financial Group Inc. raised its holdings in shares of ArcBest by 3.3% in the 3rd quarter.
-Principal Financial Group Inc. now owns 210,769 shares of the transportation company’s stock worth $6,546,000 after acquiring an additional 6,743 shares during the last quarter.
-Hedge funds and other institutional investors own 88.55% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in ARCB.
+First Trust Advisors LP increased its position in shares of ArcBest by 37.0% during the first quarter.
+First Trust Advisors LP now owns 62,479 shares of the transportation company’s stock valued at $1,924,000 after acquiring an additional 16,860 shares during the last quarter.
+California Public Employees Retirement System increased its position in shares of ArcBest by 3.5% during the third quarter.
+California Public Employees Retirement System now owns 59,449 shares of the transportation company’s stock valued at $1,846,000 after acquiring an additional 2,002 shares during the last quarter.
+Janney Montgomery Scott LLC acquired a new stake in shares of ArcBest during the third quarter valued at about $216,000.
+Swiss National Bank increased its position in shares of ArcBest by 1.1% during the third quarter.
+Swiss National Bank now owns 57,300 shares of the transportation company’s stock valued at $1,780,000 after acquiring an additional 600 shares during the last quarter.
+Finally, Victory Capital Management Inc. increased its position in shares of ArcBest by 0.8% during the third quarter.
+Victory Capital Management Inc. now owns 37,611 shares of the transportation company’s stock valued at $1,168,000 after acquiring an additional 313 shares during the last quarter.
+Institutional investors and hedge funds own 88.55% of the company’s stock.

 ArcBest Corporation provides freight transportation and integrated logistics services.
 It operates through three segments: Asset-Based, ArcBest, and FleetNet.
 The Asset-Based segment transports general commodities, such as food, textiles, apparel, furniture, appliances, chemicals, nonbulk petroleum products, rubber, plastics, metal and metal products, wood, glass, automotive parts, machinery, and miscellaneous manufactured products through less-than-truckload services.